 What this baseline actually means for you

 If your email list has 500 subscribers and you send a campaign to all of them, you can expect roughly 1 to 2 sales from that single send.
-That is not a failure.
-That is what the data says is normal.
+That is not a failure, the data shows that this is normal.

 The problem is that most small businesses have no baseline to compare against, so they either assume their emails are working fine without checking, or they assume a low number of sales means something is badly wrong.
-Neither helps you improve.
+Neither helps you improve - so start using the data to learn what performs best.

-The more useful question is not “am I above or below 0.32%?” but “what happens to my conversion rate when I change something?”
+The more useful question is not “are you above or below 0.32%?” but “what happens to your conversion rate when you change something?”
 Once you know your own baseline, you can start running small experiments.
 Send to a narrower segment.
 Try a different subject line.
 Change how many links are in the email.
 The benchmark gives you a starting point, not a finish line.
+(As an aside - when it comes to the number of links/ctas in an email; less is more!)

 The benchmark that changes how you should think about email strategy is the one that gets the least attention.
-Conversion rate does not stay flat as your list size changes.
-It drops sharply the more people you send to.
+Conversion rate doesn’t stay flat as your list size changes, it actually drops sharply the more people you send to.

 | Recipients | Conversion rate |